 Our MA Art and Design: Interdisciplinary Practices develops your professional practice while engaging with the hybrid nature of art and design in contemporary culture.
 You will apply art and design methodologies to challenge conventional viewpoints.
 A multidisciplinary team of expert staff encourages you to work across mediums, processes and working methods (such as photography, installation, print, digital media, sculpture, illustration, curatorial practice, textiles, drawing, sound, graphic design, site-specific art, participatory arts or 3D design).

-This stimulating course offers you a specialist education in contemporary art, design and craft from an interdisciplinary perspective.
-You will be supported as creative individuals from a range of backgrounds, including art and design graduates and practitioners who are seeking to develop their work in relation to other disciplines.
+This stimulating course offers you an education in contemporary art and design from an interdisciplinary perspective.
+You will be supported as creative individuals from a range of tutors and practitioners, with the aim of pushing your existing practice in new directions.
 The course helps you develop a wider contextual understanding of your practice, while gaining strong research skills in order to develop interdisciplinary projects underpinned by contextual and theoretical debates.

 There is scope to work on external live projects and our academic staff are highly experienced with national and international research profiles.